Diabetes, Hyperglycemia, Hypoglycemia, Thyroid Disease and Other Endocrine Conditions

 At Diabetes and Endocrinology Associates of Stark County, Inc., we offer a wide variety of insulin pens and pumps.

-Our experienced and compassion team can expertly guide new users in the use of such devices – as well as answer any questions you may have when it comes to treating your diabetes or other endocrine disorder.
+Our experienced and compassionate team can expertly guide new users in the use of such devices – as well as answer any questions you may have when it comes to treating your diabetes or other endocrine disorder.

 If you have diabetes or another endocrine system disorder, and you’re looking for the most advanced care possible in Canton, Ohio, visit Diabetes and Endocrinology Associates of Stark County, Inc. Dr. Krishna provides a comprehensive range of on-site services and the most current treatments available.
 Call us at (330) 493-0013 or use our convenient appointment request form.